 Previously in 2019, the two agencies formalized the Master Plan effort with a cost-sharing Memorandum of Agreement and the procurement of professional services to begin evaluation of available assets, potential project opportunities, and funding and outreach strategies.
-The plan is currently in-development and work to date has included an inventory of all potential existing assets within the basins and high-level groundwater modeling to assess overall basin capacities.
-Next steps for the plan include detailed and predictive groundwater modeling and identification of alternative routes for recycled water conveyance to potentially feasible recharge locations.
+The plan is currently in-development and work through 2020 included an inventory of all potential existing assets within the basins and high-level groundwater modeling to asses overall basin capacities.
+LADWP and WRD have now entered the detailed project development phase of the plan including site-scale and predictive groundwater modeling, identification of alternative recycled water conveyance routes and advanced treatment locations, and potential storage or augmentation program structures for implementation of the projects developed within the plan.